flimflam-austin/hugo-cms-test/site/content/quick_reads/20180920-18-09-20-battle-of-the-sexes/index.md

     _key: card-4-97c0dd70-956b-495a-9f3d-5453ab2909b9
   - order: 4
     body: >-
-      > ‘We always put our hands up for Billie.
+      > "We always put our hands up for Billie.
 We love her.
 She has a tremendous history, not just in women’s tennis, but in leading rights for people, in general, no matter who they were.”

       Venus Williams, April 2018, after joining the advisory board at the Billie